josphinejob/JS-XMLHttpRequest-seasons-circuits/README.md

 # seasonsAndCircuits.js

-This JvaScript code is used to get the number of circuits in a given Formula 1 season.
+This JavaScript code is used to get the number of circuits in a given Formula 1 season.
 * It imports the required modules,
 * creates an interface for input and output,
 * asks the user to enter a season,